 Collect 1980s Second Basemen

 The 1980s were a defining decade for second basemen who brought grit, agility, and leadership to the middle of the infield.
-These players were more than just table-setters.
-They were the heartbeat of their lineups, turning double plays with flair, delivering timely hits, and setting the tone with relentless hustle and quiet intensity.
+These players were the heartbeat of their lineups, turning double plays with flair, delivering timely hits, and setting the tone with relentless hustle and quiet intensity.

 Top Second Basemen of the 1980s